HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 6. Linux vs. Windows Security and Privacy

 Security and personal privacy are the cornerstone factors for the Linux OS.
-That’s why it has enormous popularity among IT professionals.
-Linux system doesn’t provide root access or administrative privilege to the users by default.
+That’s why it is very popular among IT professionals.
+By default, the Linux system doesn’t provide root access or administrative privileges to users.

 This is why the threats can’t hit the core of the Linux system except for some files and folders.
 But in the Windows system, malware and viruses get access to the system files easily and can damage a large scale.